valthoraval/OBD/src/docs/3_3_project.md

 # Databases Project

 The evaluation of the databases class is a presentation of a specific database.
-You can work in teams of 5 of your choosing.
+You can work in teams of 4 of your choosing.

 You are working in a company which is looking to replace a relational DBMS currently in use.
 Each team should present a feasability study of a specific DBMS, showing its advantages, disadvantages, and use cases.
+Two different teams will work on each DBMS.
+We will organize the subjects on 10/02/2021, which is a work class dedicated to the project.

-The DBMS are:
+The DBMSs are:

 1. [InfluxDB](https://www.influxdata.com/get-influxdb/), a distributed DBMS optimized for timeseries data
 2. [Riak](http://basho.com/products/), a key/value DBMS inspired Amazon BD.